-This grammar specifies what regular expressions are (essentially a kind of tree-structure with three kinds of inner nodes-sequence, alternative and star-and
+This grammar specifies what regular expressions are (essentially a kind of tree-structure with three kinds of inner nodes-sequence, alternative and star-and three kinds of leave nodes-null, empty and character).
+If you are familiar with Java, it might be an instructive exercise to define this kind of inductive datatypes in Java2 and then compare it with how it can be implemented in Scala.

 Implementing the regular expressions from above in Scala is actually very simple: It first requires an abstract class, say, Rexp.
 This will act as the type for regular expressions.
 Second, it requires a case for each clause in the grammar.
-The cases for \varnothing and ε do not have any arguments, while in all the other cases we do have arguments.
+The cases for 0 and 1 do not have any arguments, while in all the other cases we do have arguments.
 For example the character regular expression needs to take as an argument the character it is supposed to recognise.
 In Scala, the cases without arguments are called case objects, whereas the ones with arguments are case classes.
 The corresponding Scala code is as follows:

 '''

 abstract class Rexp

-case object NULL extends Rexp
+case object ZERO extends Rexp

-case object EMPTY extends Rexp
+case object ONE extends Rexp

 case class CHAR (c: Char) extends Rexp

 case class SEQ (r1: Rexp, r2: Rexp) extends Rexp

 case class ALT (r1: Rexp, r2: Rexp) extends Rexp

 case class STAR (r: Rexp) extends Rexp

 '''